SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 In this case, the value of the `SFty` sub-chunk inside the `ISFe-list` sub-chunk should be checked.
 If it is equal to `SFe-static (8-bit)` or `SFe-static (8-bit) with TSC`, then 8-bit sample mode is to be activated.

 - The sample depth is eight bits.
-- The length of the sm24 sub-chunk should be rounded up to the nearest byte, as if the sub-chunk was being used with a smpl sub-chunk.
+- The length of the `sm24` sub-chunk should be rounded up to the nearest byte, as if the sub-chunk was being used with a `smpl` sub-chunk.
-- This mode is only enabled if all samples are 8-bit.
+- This mode can only be used if all samples are 8-bit.
 You cannot mix 8-bit and higher sample depths.
-- SFe version 4.0 does not support non-standard sample bit depths (6-bit, 12-bit, 18-bit, etc.)
+- SFe 4 does not support non-standard sample bit depths (6-bit, 12-bit, 18-bit, etc.)

 If there is an orphaned `sm24` or `sm32` sub-chunk, and the `SFty` sub-chunk is missing or is not equal to a value that corresponds to 8-bit samples being present, then the file should be rejected as Structurally Unsound.

-## 6.2c Orphaned sm24 and sm32 sub-chunk
+## 6.2c Orphaned `sm24` and `sm32` sub-chunk(s)

-If somehow, you've got both a sm24 and a sm32 sub-chunk, but no smpl sub-chunk, the sm24 sub-chunk is the most significant byte, and 16-bit sample playback is assumed.
-Editing software should give a warning if there is a sm24 and a sm32 sub-chunk but no smpl sub-chunk, and should convert it to a 2.01-compliant 16-bit format.
+If somehow, you've got both a `sm24` and a `sm32` sub-chunk, but no `smpl` sub-chunk, the `sm24` sub-chunk is the most significant byte, and 16-bit sample playback is assumed.
+Editing software should give a warning if there is a `sm24` and a `sm32` sub-chunk but no `smpl` sub-chunk, and should convert it to a 2.01-compliant 16-bit format.

 This behaviour should be followed if supported, regardless of whether 8-bit sample playback support is actually supported.